flaxandteal/flaxandteal-website/content/arches-work/_index.md

 We are currently in the process of delivering a long-term digital transformation project for Northern Irish public sector, migrating all of their current and historic heritage- based data to a customised Arches HER (Historic Environment Record) instance.

 They required a secure and accessible database capable of holding more than 200,000 records safely and without data loss.
-This has involved site visits, workshops and detailed data modelling exercises, and has been supported on the technology side by Kubernetes, Python-in-the-cloud, Ray data workflows and deployed to GKE.
+This has involved site visits, workshops and detailed data modelling exercises, and has been supported on the technology side by Kubernetes, Python-in-the-cloud, Ray data workflows and deployed to GKE. <br><br>

   - **Kubernetes infrastructure flows**